WildlifeDatasets/wildlife-datasets/docs/index.md

 This site contains the documentation for the [Wildlife datasets](https://github.com/WildlifeDatasets/wildlife-datasets) project.

-The aim of the project is to provide comprehensive overview of datasets for wildlife individual identification and provide an easy-to-use package for researchers.
-The core functionality of the package include:
+The aim of the project is to provide comprehensive overview of datasets for wildlife individual re-identification and an easy-to-use package for developers of machine learning methods.
+The core functionality includes:

 - overview of 31 publicly available wildlife re-identification datasets.
 - utilities to mass download and convert them into a unified format.
-- splitting functions for closed-set and open-set classification.
+- default splits for several machine learning tasks including the ability create additional splits.
 - evaluation metrics for closed-set and open-set classification.